OCSAF/freevulnsearch/README.md

 * Low (CVSS 0.1 - 3.9)
 * None (CVSS 0.0)

 The CVEs are queried by default using the CPEs determined by NMAP via the ingenious and public API of the cve-search.org project, which is provided by circl.lu.
-For more information visit https://www.cve-search.org/api/ .
+For more information visit https://www.cve-search.org/api/.

+## Confidentiality information:

+The queries are made using the determined CPE via HTTP.
+For stability reasons, the connection is not secured by TLS encryption (https).
+For further information on the confidentiality of the circl.lu API, please visit https://www.circl.lu/services/cve-search/ directly.

+You can optionally activate the query via TLS using the input argument tls.

+    nmap -sV --script freevulnsearch --script-args tls=yes <target>

+If you scan with the categories safe or vuln then exclude the script or the category external or do not add the script to the NMAP default directory.

+The best way is to install cve-search (https://github.com/cve-search/cve-search) locally and use your own API with

+    nmap -sV --script freevulnsearch --script-args apipath=<URL> <target>

 ## Installation: